coursetable/ferry/README.md

   - Course evaluations
   - Course demand statistics
 - **Importation**: We import the preprocessed data files into our Postgres database.
-- **Post-processing**: We verify the imported data and compute/modify additional attributes such as numerical ratings.

 Extraction is documented in the [retrieval docs](docs/1_retrieval.md) and implemented in the `ferry/crawler` directory.
 We also needed to migrate data from the previous CourseTable databases in a similar fashion.
 This process is documented in the [migration docs](docs/0_migration.md) and implemented in the `ferry/migration` directory.

 Importation and post-processing make use of the database, which is documented in [parsing docs](docs/2_parsing.md).
 Moreover, the database schema is defined with SQLAlchemy in `ferry/database/models.py`.

-Importation is implemented by `ferry/importer.py`, and post-processing is implemented by `ferry/computed.py`.
+Importation is a two-step process.
+In the first step (`stage.py`), we use Pandas to construct tables from preprocessed files, which are then uploaded to staging tables (identified with a `_staged` suffix) in the database.
+These staged tables are then validated in `deploy.py`, after which they are pushed to the main tables if all checks are successful.
 Both importation and post-processing are fully idempotent.
+Note that `deploy.py` **must** be run after `stage.py` each time, as it removes the staging tables by renaming them to main ones.

 ## Dependencies